MP 30x6x10 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in modern technologies – are used in hard drives, electric motors, medical equipment or other highly developed apparatuses.
+- Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: